Tomoki-YAMASHITA/CrySPY/README.md

-# CSPY
+# CrySPY
-CSPY is a crystal structure prediction tool written in Python.
+CrySPY is a crystal structure prediction tool written in Python.

 ## System requirements
 ### Python